Also known as: Breast implants surgery

 - Reactions to medicines

-- The implant in 1 out of every 10 women will break or leak in the first 10 years.
+- The implant may break or leak in the first 10 years.
 If this happens, you will need more surgery.

 - A scar may form around the implant in your breast.
-If the scar becomes tight, your breast may feel hard and you may have pain or discomfort.
+If the scar becomes tight, your breast may feel hard and cause pain or discomfort.
 This is called capsular contracture.
 You will need more surgery if this happens.

 - Infection soon after surgery.
 You would need to have the expander or the implant removed.